egor-tensin/windows-env/README.md

 * [set_env] &mdash; Set environment variables.
 * [unset_env] &mdash; Unset environment variables.

-Pass the `--help` flag to a utility to examine its detailed usage information.
+Pass the `--help` flag to an utility to examine its detailed usage information.
 Some examples are given below.

 [list_path]: #list_path